|Nutritional Guidelines (per serving)|

 Wipe out the skillet and add 1 teaspoon of butter or oil, swirling to coat the bottom of the pan.
 Pour in the beaten eggs.
 When the edges begin to set, run a silicone or rubber spatula around the circumference, pushing the edge aside slightly, and tilting the pan to let any uncooked egg run under the omelet.

 When the surface of the egg is almost entirely set, top half of the omelet with the sautéed mushrooms and onions.
-Sprinkle evenly with the cheese.
+Sprinkle evenly with cheese, if using.
 Use a spatula to carefully fold the other half of the omelet over the filling.
 Gently flip the stuffed omelet and cook for another minute, until the cheese melts and the egg is set.
 Transfer to a plate and garnish with freshly snipped chives, if desired.
 Serve immediately.